Handball at the 1984 Summer Olympics

 Handball at the 1984 Summer Olympics featured competition for men and women.
 Due to the USSR-led boycott some strong handball nations from Eastern Bloc did not compete; this gave an opportunity to the Yugoslav team to take both gold medals.
-Games were played at Titan Gym in Fullerton, California.
+Games were played at Titan Gym in Fullerton, California, and the finals were at the Forum, later the Kia Forum, in Inglewood, California.